 If the online platform just lists a company's pitch deck, if it uses a third party to manage the transfer of both cash and stock (including the establishment of escrow accounts for the investors while they wait for the raise to conclude), or it offers general support services that don't fall into these categories of activities, it can register as a funding portal.
 These platforms are more likely to accept smaller capital raises.
-While funding portals do not have to register as broker-dealers, they do still have to register as a portal with the SEC.
-See this reference book for more information about how to tell the difference between the two.
+While funding portals do not have to register a dealer, they do still have to register as a portal with the SEC.